Wray-Group-at-Duke/HybridsProject_NEE/README.md

-# HybridsProject
+# Analysis of developmental transcriptomes in hybrids of Heliocidaris
-This is a study on genetic basis for extensive divergence in developmental gene expression during life history evolution in sea urchin Heliocidaris.
+This is a study on genetic basis for extensive divergence in developmental gene expression during life history evolution within the sea urchin Heliocidaris.
+The results of these analyses are published in Wang et al. (2021) Nature Ecology & Evolution https://doi.org/10.1038/s41559-020-1165-y.

 To reproduce the results:
 1. Download the Rmd file.
 Download the RawData folder and all the data files in the folder.